eltonlanders/Mechademy-task/README.md

 # Mechademy-task <br>
-This is a repo for the tasks I have done for Machademy <br>
+This is a repo for the tasks on regression problems
-It consists of two tasks and both are regression problems